This website requires JavaScript.

 twitch streaming software obs studio

 If you're even a little familiar with Twitch, you've probably heard of going live with Twitch with OBS.
-It's a free and open-source program that gives you complete control over how your stream looks and functions.
+It's one of the best programs for streaming on Twitch, a free and open-source program that gives you complete control over how your stream looks and functions.
 It runs on Windows, Mac, and even Linux, and it has a massive plugin community behind it.
 The interface isn't exactly beginner-friendly; setting up OBS for streaming on Twitch takes a bit of time, but once you're familiar, it offers serious flexibility and power.

 Pros: